Mick Norbury

 Michael Norbury (born 22 January 1969) is an English football forward.
-Norbury made nearly 100 appearances in the Football League although the majority of his career has been spent in minor leagues.
+Norbury made nearly 100 appearances in the Football League although the majority of his playing career was spent in minor leagues.

 Early career

 Norbury began his career in non-League football with Ossett Town before entering the Football League with Scarborough in December 1989.
 However, he did not make an appearance at the club and soon returned to Ossett Town and then Bridlington Town.
 Norbury returned to the Football League with Cambridge United in February 1992 and played 26 league games for the club, fifteen of which were as a substitute.
 He moved to Preston North End that December and made 42 league appearances (32 starts, 10 substitute) for the club before moving on to Doncaster Rovers in November 1994, racking up 19 league starts and 8 substitute appearances.
 During his time at Belle Vue Norbury was loaned out to Linfield of the Irish Football League.
 He made a sole league appearance for them, starting in a 3–0 defeat at Glenavon.